mit-crpg/OpenMOC/docs/source/devguide/swig.rst

 * **Array Pointer** - The data type and pointer to the array
 * **Array Dimensions** - An integer for each array dimension

-The :file:`numpy.i` interface file defines the typemaps and is shipped with OpenMOC in the :file:`/OpenMOC/openmoc` directory.
+The :file:`numpy.i` interface file (:download:`download <../../img/numpy.i>`) defines the typemaps and is shipped with OpenMOC in the :file:`/OpenMOC/openmoc` directory.
 In order to utilize NumPy typemaps, the following should be appended to the SWIG interface file used for the C/C++ extension module of interest:

 .. code-block:: bash

     %include "numpy.i"

-    %{
-      #define SWIG_FILE_WITH_INIT
-    %}

     %init %{
       import_array();